CSUChico-CSCI340/final-project/README.md

 Your project will be graded based on the following components.

 * Paper - You will submit a short paper describing the following:
+	* Your Approved Question
-	* What is your question
+		* What is your question?
+   		* When describing your question, make sure to include applicable details.
+For example: if comparing performance, what languages did you compare, and what algorithms did you implement?
+If comparing file systems, which file systems did you compare?
+Make sure you are using an approved question and approved languages or file systems.
-	* Your experimental setup (machine, etc)
+	* Your Experimental Setup
+		* Describe the environment where you are completing your testing, including details about your machine configuration such as the amount of CPUs and memory, operating system type and image, etc.
    		* Are there any side effects or artifacts related to your experimental setup that might impact your results?
+You should explain any ways that you have minimized noise in your setup that could distort your results.
+	* Your Testing Procedure
-	* How you ran your tests to answer your question
+  		* How did you run your tests to answer your question?
+    	* Some things you should be considering in describing your testing procedure: How did you collect your data?
+To measure performance, what did you use to time your programs?
-	* Test results:
+	* Your Test Results:
+		* Provide your actual test results, i.e. the mean average and standard deviation of your execution times.
-		* How accurate are they?
+   		* How accurate are your results?
-			* Make sure you run enough tests that your results are accurate enough.
+			* How many tests did you run for each case?
+Make sure you run enough tests that your results are sufficiently robust.
+It is not uncommon to run 30+ tests for each program.
+   			* What was your margin of error?
+There is not one perfect margin of error, but you likely want to aim for an MOE around 5-10%.
+      		* What z-score did you use for your confidence value?
-		* Do you have variation in your test code?
+		* How did you make sure to have enough variation in your test code?
-			* DNS threads, matrix multiplication threads, other threaded applications?
-			* Variations in block and file sizes?
+			* If comparing the performance of different programming languages, it is expected that you test with multiple algorithms/programs (at least 3).
+Some examples of programs you might implement include DNS threads, matrix multiplication threads, the Monte Carlo method for calculating pi with threads, or other threaded applications.
+			* If comparing the performance of different file systems, it is expected that you include variations in block and file sizes (at minimum, 3 different block sizes and 3 different file sizes).
+Make sure you have also defined what you consider a small (or large) file.
-			* Variations in size of data sent via IPC?
+			* If comparing the performance of differing IPC mechanisms, it is expected that you include variation in the size of communication data sent via IPC (i.e. the number of characters sent).
+	* Your Conclusion/Answer To The Question
+  		* Based on your test results, how does the performance compare?
+Was there a statistically significant difference?
+How should your results be interpreted?
-	* Your conclusion/answer to the question
+	* Your Learning Outcome
-	* What you learned from answering the question
+  		* What did you learn from answering the question and completing this inquiry-based project?
+You can consider what you learned while setting up your experiment, implementing the programs, doing the testing, interpreting the results, researching, etc.
 * Code - You must submit the code for your project along with the paper submission.
+* References - You must clearly reference any resources or source code you used or adapted.
+References may be included in your code or in a separate document or subfolder.

 ## Project Submission

-You will submit a tar.gz to INGInious system, the tar.gz should have the following:
+You will submit a tar.gz to INGInious system.
+The tar.gz should have the following:

 * PDF of your paper that discusses your results, analysis, motivation, conclusions, etc.
 * All of the code for you used for your project.